In This Article

 The Overall Champ: Chase Ink Preferred

-The Chase Ink Business Preferred card is one of our favorite business cards.
+The Chase Ink Business Preferred Credit Card is one of our favorite business cards.
 There are plenty of reasons to get and keep Ink Preferred long term.
-The card comes with a great welcome bonus of 80,000 Ultimate Rewards points when you spend $15,000 in the first 3 months, provides a variety of valuable benefits and has solid bonus spending categories.
+The card comes with a great welcome bonus of 100,000 Ultimate Rewards points when you spend $15,000 in the first 3 months, provides a variety of valuable benefits and has solid bonus spending categories.

 The card earns 3X points on the first $150,000 in spending in the following bonus earning categories: